StevieGeorge/UnityGameMenuSystem/README.md

 # UnityGameMenuSystem
 A scene-free menu system for presenting, saving, loading, and changing settings for a game in Unity engine, with the ultimate goal of becoming game- and engine-independent.
-Currently an exercise in UX, orchestration, and code readability.
+Currently an exercise in UX, software architecture, and code readability.

 -----
 #Introduction